cwkang1998/se-crash-course-2019/Session2.md

 After the planning phase, the research would be more about how the implementation would work, and what technology best fit the problem faced.
 In this case, we are trying to learn React and Django with DRF, so we would just say that we've chose this as our approach.

-## Frontend (React)
+## Frontend (React Native)

-A well known and effective approach to software development is the front-to-end approach.
+A well known and effective approach to software development is the front-to-back approach.
 This implies that the development starts from the frontend instead of from the backend.
 This is generally a good idea as it is very hard for us to get an idea on how the application will be like if we start from modelling the data, thus requiring more changes in the backend.

-So, that said, let's start development.
-Make sure that you already have **NodeJS** and **create-react-app** installed on your computer!

-For those trying to use React Native for their mobile application, or those that are using other technologies not taught here, no worries.
-You can still learn some concepts here that might help you get started with your project, so hold on!
+Here, things would start to get technical.
+Do try to keep up, and if there are any questions, please do ask me.

 ### Starting from Design